nidesant/aws-rds-snapshot-replication/README.md

 # aws-rds-snapshot-replication
-Python and shell scripts to automate RDS snapshot creation and cross-region replication.
+Python and shell scripts to automate RDS snapshot creation and cross-region replication in AWS cloud environments.